 Meaningful Echo: "...it's time to put away the toys and grow up" is both said by Menace/Patrick (upon his retirement from villainy) and later Mega Girl/Alison (upon hers from heroism).

-Alison is not above using her powers this way, such as leaping over crowds to get to class on time.
+Alison isn't above using her powers this way, such as leaping over crowds to get to class on time.

 Feral eventually uses her Wolverine-levelHealing Factor to provide donated organs that work better than donations from family members.
 She can donate her heart 8-10 times a day, her lungs 15-20, her liver and kidneys 30, and liters of blood, all with no risk of transferring disease or her mutation.
 She probably saved more lives in the first day than she did in she entire career as a superhero.